-WDBM, "Impact," comes to you at 89 FM, 24 hours a day, 365 days a year with alternative music, news, sports and talk on campus issues.
-This student-operated, award-winning, FCC-licensed, non-commercial station can be heard at distances of 50 miles or more. ("Impact" is also carried over the MSU cable system at 89.3 FM.)
+Impact 89 FM (WDBM) comes to you at 88.9, 24 hours a day, 365 days a year with alternative music, news, sports and talk on campus issues.
+This student-operated, award-winning, FCC-licensed, non-commercial station can be heard at distances of 50 miles or more.
+The station is also heard worldwide on the Internet at: impact89fm.org

-WFIX, "The FIX," is found at 91.5 FM over the MSU cable system.
-WFIX carries specialty programming not found on WDBM, including commercial-free Retro hits during the day and Rap, Hip Hop and House music at night.
-WFIX operates on the academic calendar.
+WFIX, "The FIX," is an internet-only station found at: thefix.org.
+WFIX carries specialty programming not found on WDBM, and is being developed to serve a global audience.
+The FIX operates on the academic calendar.

-The goals of Student Radio are diversity in programming, professionalism in presentation, and education.
+The goals of Student Radio are Diversity in Programming, Professionalism in Presentation, and Education.
 Both stations are supported by a fee collected from all students each semester.
-Students may apply for paid positions or to work as volunteers.
+Students of all majors may apply for paid positions or to work as volunteers.
 Offices and studios in G-4 Holden Hall are accessible.
 For information call 353-4414.

-Web site: http://www.wdbm.msu.edu
+Web site: http://impact89fm.org